Sign Up For Special Offers & Exclusive Content

 What Happens When We Don't Get Enough Sleep?

-It always concerns me when I hear that a client isn’t sleeping enough, not just because they’re losing out on the results they should be seeing from their efforts in the gym (read this article on workout recovery to understand how sleep plays an essential role), but also because when we don’t get enough sleep we expose ourselves to a range of health issues ranging from mild/moderate to severe and life-shortening.
+It can be concerning to hear that a client isn’t sleeping enough, not just because they’re losing out on the results they should be seeing from their efforts in the gym (read this article on workout recovery to understand how sleep plays an essential role), but also because when we don’t get enough sleep we expose ourselves to a range of health issues ranging from mild/moderate to severe and life-shortening.

-Regularly sleeping less than 7 hours per night is associated with increased risk of developing chronic conditions, which could reduce life expectancy.
+For most adults, regularly sleeping less than 7 hours per night is associated with increased risk of developing chronic health conditions, which could reduce life expectancy.

 Sleep deprivation is associated with: